ascari-smith/chantitle/README.md

 chantitle
 =========
-Chantitle is a soft extension that alter tabs title on Google Chrome.
+Chantitle is a soft extension to change tabs title on Google Chrome.

 How install?